gdal raster calc

 Options:

---no-check-srs Do not check consistency of input spatial reference systems
+--no-check-crs Do not check consistency of input coordinate reference systems

 --no-check-extent Do not check consistency of input extents